 Compared to the rest of the country, citizens of Gail spend much less time in their cars: on average, their commute to work is only 14.18 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-Being a small town, Gail does not have a public transit system used by locals to get to and from work.
+Gail is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Gail in 2022 was $22,136, which is low income relative to Texas and the nation.
 This equates to an annual income of $88,544 for a family of four.
 However, Gail contains both very wealthy and poor people as well.